 - Practice drinking from cups in your training too, as water will be provided in cups on the course – remember you don’t have to throw it back, you can slow down and sip

-By sticking to the tips above, as well as the basic principles outlined in September, you can help form habits which will not only help your training runs now, but will prove to be highly beneficial in the months.
+By sticking to the tips above you can help form habits which will not only help your training runs now, but will prove to be highly beneficial in the months.
 It is important you also listen to your body.
 On good days, take note of what you did and repeat it, and similarly, on bad days take note and avoid it for future runs.